-Heating of some kind will be necessary, but need not be costly.
+Heating of some kind will be necessary.
 Systems range from providing background warmth against frost to constant heating.
 Remember that each degree rise in ambient temperature carries additional cost and with global concern about carbon footprint it makes sense to use as little artificial heat as possible.